 “If you — wandering Sufi — are looking for the supreme treasure, do not look outside.
 Look within, and seek that.”

 We climb the mountains, dive deep into the oceans, fly high as an eagle, paint a moment in time, dance to the rhythms to stretch our mental and physical capabilities.
 We strive to overcome our demons, speak through our soul, pushing past our ego, and keep our spirits full of generosity and compassion.
 We develop our social interactions, doing our best to be noble and reach oneness with divine reality.
-Still, it happens that we stumble and our mind creates illusions, wanders aimlessly in the den of inequities and searches externally for peace.
-As our brain is wired to cause and effect, just then, we look for anchor stories from the greatest sage to rise above the stagnation.
+Still, it happens that we stumble, and our mind creates illusions, wanders in the den of inequities, and searches externally for peace.
+As our brain is wired to cause and effect, just then, we look for anchor stories from the most excellent sage to rise above the stagnation.

-Delving in the Book of Rumi, translated by Maryam Mafi, is a new collection of 105 Stories and Fables that Illuminate, delight and inform from the six-volume spiritual epic, The Masnavi.
+Delving in the Book of Rumi, translated by Maryam Mafi, is a new collection of 105 Stories and Fables that Illuminate, delight, and information from the six-volume spiritual epic, The Masnavi.
 Jalāl ad-Dīn Muhammad Balkhī, known as Rumi, was a 13th Century Iranian poet, jurist, Islamic scholar, theologian, and Sufi mystic originally from Greater Khorasan.
-The book is invariably transcendental gift that tames the ego, explores understanding, heals the brokenhearted, gives hope and inspires unity and unconditional love.
+The book is an invariably transcendental gift that tames the ego, explores understanding, heals the brokenhearted, gives hope, and inspires unity and unconditional love.

-Maryam Mafi an Iranian author, translator and an expert on Rumi, dazzles with didactic and entertaining well-known stories of Rumi that capture his mystic wisdom.
+Maryam Mafi, an Iranian author, translator, and expert on Rumi, dazzles with didactic and entertaining well-known stories of Rumi that capture his mystic wisdom.
 She has skillfully preserved the exciting and dramatic integrity of Masnavi, which, still in the 21st century, resonates with our personal experiences and evokes courage to reach agape love.
-Maryam Mafi, a graduate of Tufts, American and Georgetown Universities, she is tirelessly on the mission to acquaint the west with Eastern literature.
+Maryam Mafi, a graduate of Tufts, American and Georgetown Universities, is tirelessly on the mission to acquaint the west with Eastern literature.